Explore Our Diverse Range Of Offerings

 Major 5G Clients/Deployments: NTT Transatel (5G SA core, Nov 2025), Vodafone, Telefónica, global CSPs

 Oracle provides its database management systems and cloud-engineering services and solutions through four primary business sectors: cloud and licence, hardware, and services.
 With best-in-class, micro-services-based network functions (NFs), flexible deployment choices, and support for 5G network slicing, Oracle's cloud native 5G core enables operators to construct a solid and scalable core.
-In November 2025, Oracle scored a landmark 5G Standalone core deal with NTT Transatel, strengthening its position in the 5G cloud-native core market.
+In May 2026, Oracle Communications was selected by Ishan Technologies to modernise its charging and billing systems, creating a unified digital platform for faster telecom service launches.
 The company has made significant investments in artificial intelligence, machine learning, and autonomous database technology to support telco cloud transformation.

 10. Cisco Systems, Inc.